 The third way G&W can do away with the ‘myth’ of the good life we once lived and smear history together into one semi-civilised mush, is to focus on social forms (which are amenable to the conceptual analysis of academics like G&W) and on what they call ‘self-conscious’ decision making (meaning rational planning).
 Innocence, soft consciousness, joy, simplicity of life, non-alienating experience and other qualities widely attested in simple hunter-gatherers are absent from their analysis, at least in any meaningful sense.
 At one point, early on in the book, G&W tell us that they will evoke the spirit of prehistorian V. Gordon Childe’s book ‘Man Makes Himself’5 — although they say nothing of interest about what man is.

 These are the three means by which G&W defend civilisation.
 Let’s take a more detailed look, returning first to the semantic shenanigans.
-In order to argue that we’ve always kind of lived in civilised societies G&W assure us that meeting places, where large numbers of neolithic peoples met, were ‘really’ cities.
-They provide a handful of examples, such as ‘Poverty Point’ in North America, or Aguada Fénix in pre-Mayan central America as evidence; without dwelling on the fact that, firstly, these were Neolithic societies and, secondly, that they were almost certainly meeting places.
+In order to argue that we’ve always kind of lived in civilised societies G&W assure us that areas where large numbers of semi-civilised peoples met, were ‘really’ cities.
+They provide a handful of examples, such as ‘Poverty Point’ in North America, or Aguada Fénix in pre-Mayan central America as evidence; without dwelling on the fact that, firstly, these were recent Neolithic societies and, secondly, that they were almost certainly meeting places.
 Poverty Point’s status as a dwelling or meeting place has long been debated and will probably never be resolved, although it was certainly not a ‘hunter-gatherer metropolis’ — they practiced horticulture and there is no decisive evidence of dwellings.
 The authors of the paper that G&W rely on in the latter case6 tell us;

 ‘The scarcity of residential platforms… suggests a subtantial portion of the inhabitants… maintained a degree of residential mobility’